LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 message is printed if duplicated identifiers are found.
 These errors must be corrected otherwise the test results can be misleading.

-Tests that for some reason should be skipped can have the test clause head prefixed with the `(-)/1` operator.
-The number of skipped tests is reported together with the numbers of passed and failed tests.
-The conditional compilation directives can also be used in alternative but note that in this case there will be no report on the number of skipped tests.

-A single unit test object my include tests for one or more entities (objects, protocols, and categories).
-The entities being tested by an unit test object for which code coverage information should be collected are declared using the `cover/1` predicate.

 For examples of how to write unit tests, check the `tests` folder or the `testing` example in the `examples` folder in the Logtalk distribution.
 Most of the provided examples also include unit tests, some of them with